Thursday, October 22, 2015

 Vision Boarding Room – All Afternoon!

 Do you have a dream for your business, a new product you want to bring to life, or a personal desire you want to manifest?
 A vision board is a simple yet powerful visualization tool that activates the universal law of attraction to begin manifesting your dreams into reality.
+Olympic athletes have been using them for decades.
+And the best part?
+There are no rules.
+Whether you know the tool as a Vision Board or maybe a Desire Map, either will bring your Vision to life.
 A separate room will be set aside during the entire afternoon of the Forum for those attendees who want to take the time to create a vision board that will bring clarity to their dreams and goals.
-You can spend as much time as you like creating your board.

 Panel Discussion – A Woman’s Worth